Do Car Warranties Cover Windshields?

 Windshield warranty coverage

-Windshields are typically excluded from normal extended warranty coverage, but some companies may offer protection via an add-on plan or supplemental options.
+Windshields are typically excluded from normal extended warranty coverage.
+Some companies may offer protection via an add-on plan or supplemental options, but this is rare.
+If your car is still under its factory warranty, you’ll only be covered if your windshield issue is due to a manufacturing defect.

 The good news is that the auto insurance policy you already have might cover windshield replacement, and may do so with a small deductible.
 Glass coverage is usually part of a comprehensive policy.